 Good for Unwinding

-- Freshen your home or workspace with calming scents from a local candle company.
-Rosy Candle Co., a mother/daughter chandler duo specializing in eco-friendly home fragrance products.
-Rochester-based Light My Candle Co. offers soy candles and wax melts, including the Rochester-inspired lilac scent.
+• Refresh your space with a fragrance from Rochester-based Light My Candle Co.
+Explore soy candles and wax melts, including the Rochester-inspired lilac scent.
 Light My Candle Co. owner Lauren is a full-time teacher in the Rochester City School District by day, and candle maker by night.

 Good for Self-care